Summer Institute Session Descriptions

 Co-presented by Landmark Coaching staff: Debra Berigow, Lyn Sperry and Ruth Wimot

 Social Media and Students with LD (afternoon session from 1:30 p.m. – 2:45 p.m)

 There's a new generation of learners whose lives can't help but be impacted by social media.
 During the first part of this session, we'll examine how using Twitter during class sessions to explore course concepts impacted student attitudes toward the tool, and their own learning.
 The second part of this session is a hands-on fast track to getting started with Twitter.
 You'll learn Twitter basics so you can keep pace in this digital world.

-Presenter: Jill Hart, Director of Digital Media at Landmark College
+Co-presented by: Geoff Burgess, Professor of Communications at Landmark College and Jill Hart, Director of Digital Media at Landmark College

 From Cutting Edge Neuroscience to Mobile Gaming Platform (afternoon session from 1:30 p.m. – 2:45 p.m.)

 Akili Interactive Labs are creating the first prescribed, therapeutic mobile games that target improving executive function.
 Akili takes neuroscience findings and translates them into immersive mobile game experiences for optimal therapeutic delivery.
 This session will give an overview of their work, including the research base for their innovative gaming platform.
 Presenters will discuss data from their first program to measure and enhance interference processing and show participants a video presentation of how their cognitive therapy game works.